Azure/az-cgpu-onboarding/VMI-Sharing-Instructions.md

 # Future investigations:
 There are still a few scenarios we want to look into:
-1. Using non-Confidential VM to create the image: export the generalized vhd, upload to a storage blob, create an image definition using the portal, create image version, and add customer subscription/tenant to the direct share
+1. Using a non-Confidential VM to create the image: export the generalized VHD, upload it to a storage blob, create an image definition using the portal, create image version, and add customer subscription/tenant to the direct share
-2. Sharing CGPU image with integrity protected OS disk, unencrypted disk, and PMK flow outside the subscription/tenant